Oviedo Travel Guide

 Franco’s death in 1975 left Spain’s delicate political future hanging in the balance; although few people wanted to preserve the old regime, the country made a peaceful transition to democracy.

 Oviedo greeted the 21st century with an understandable sense of pride – increasing numbers of visitors are discovering the charms – both sedate and lively – of this unspoiled corner of Spain.
-From the clean sandy beaches and deep green landscapes to the magnificent examples of Pre-Romanesque architecture and excellent gastronomy, there are many, many good reasons to visit Asturias.
+From the clean sandy beaches and deep green landscapes to the magnificent examples of Pre-Romanesque architecture and excellent gastronomy, there are many good reasons to visit Asturias.

 Wine & Gastronomy

 Where to start?
 The sensationally beautiful land of Asturias has all the bases covered; some of the most delicious seafood in Europe comes from the Atlantic coast of Spain, while cattle, sheep, game birds, wild boar, and deer roam in the mountains of the Picos de Europa National Park.
 Seafood specialties include lobster, spider crabs, scallops, hake, and monkfish.
-Salmon fishing is also big business in Asturias – the area is full of freshwater rivers making Asturias the largest salmon-producing region of Spain.
+Salmon fishing is also a big business in Asturias – the area is full of freshwater rivers, making Asturias the largest salmon-producing region of Spain.

 Santa Maria del Naranco

-An enchanting building, Santa Maria del Naranco is aptly situated on Mount Naranco and was initially built as a summer palace for Ramiro I in the 9th century.
+A beautiful building, Santa Maria del Naranco is aptly situated on Mount Naranco and was initially built as a summer palace for Ramiro I in the 9th century.
 It is one of the finest examples in Spain of Pre-Romanesque architecture, a style characterized by the slender proportions of its buildings and their original ornamentations.